 Halliwell's version was her fifth single.
 Her new ultra-thin image in the video caused a field day for the press, who came up with all sorts of ways she had achieved this - some included her reported bulimia.

 The video, which was directed by Gary Keys, was a low budget affair but very memorable, with lots of buff guys wearing raincoats.
 It didn't get played on MTV (more evidence that they resisted songs by black artists), but was very popular in Europe and has attracted millions of views on YouTube.

 The video was not a pleasant experience for Martha Wash, who recalls falling onto mattresses during the shoot that were infested with bugs.

-This was used on an episode of the TV show Friends when Chandler and Monica went to Las Vegas to see Chandler's dad to tell him they were getting married.
+This was used on the Friends episode "The One With Chandler's Dad" (2001) when Chandler and Monica went to Las Vegas to see Chandler's dad (Kathleen Turner) to tell him they were getting married.
 Not long after they met him he sang this on stage.

 The song returned to the UK Top 40 in February 2014 following a social media campaign to get it back in the charts.
 The campaign was driven by former UKIP councillor David Silvester blaming Britain's bad weather since the turn of the year on the government's decision to legalise gay marriage.

 The song's American chart placing of #46 doesn't accurately reflect its popularity.
 It was a #1 Dance hit and endures as a club favorite.